 During pregnancy it is important to get as many nutrients and vitamins in your body as possible.
 Dates are packed with several nutrients, fiber and antioxidants, all of which may provide huge health benefits ranging from improved digestion to a reduced risk of disease.

-On conclusion of the study, researchers discovered that the women who ate six dates a day for 4 weeks had a shorter first stage of birth, a faster cervical dilatation, and more had intact membranes upon arrival at the hospital, meaning their cervix was more ripe for giving birth.
+On the conclusion of the study, researchers discovered that the women who ate six dates a day for 4 weeks had a shorter first stage of birth, a faster cervical dilatation, and more had intact membranes upon arrival at the hospital, meaning their cervix was riper for giving birth.

-Additionally, 96 percent of the women who ate dates experienced spontaneous labor compared with only 79 percent of the women who didn’t eat dates.
+Additionally, 96% of the women who ate dates experienced spontaneous labour compared with only 79% of the women who didn’t eat dates.